Sharing Guidelines

 H. REDEEM SeniorSaver Sharing Limitations

-REDEEM SeniorSaver is a sharing program for those aged 65 and over designed to be secondary to Medicare Part A, Part B, and if applicable Medicare Advantage plans.
-There are some specific exclusions and limits:
+REDEEM SeniorSaver is for those aged 65 and over.
+It is a sharing program designed to be secondary to Medicare Part A, Part B, and if applicable Medicare Advantage plans.
+These are the specific exclusions and limits:

-2. Days 61-150: Medicare covers the significant portion of costs, the balance is shareable
+2. Days 61-150: Medicare covers a significant portion of costs, the balance is shareable.